enze-chen/mi-book-2021/preamble/setup.md

 Check the first box, [probably] don't check the second box, and then click {guilabel}`Sign up`.

 2\) Then, _using your UCB account_, open [this Google Drive file](https://drive.google.com/file/d/12Kk58b8DG8_QDMPbkUhnXA2NIAjfik47/view?usp=sharing) and find the link for our private Hypothesis user group that you should join.
-This will keep our comments a little more private and makes it easier for us to search for each other's comments (I think the public Hypothesis has over 1.5 million comments, lol).
+This will keep our comments a little more private and makes it easier for us to search for each other's comments (the public Hypothesis has over 1.5 million comments, lol).

 #### Test Hypothesis account

-To test your Hypothesis account, add your response to the comment I left on the following question: Should Oski learn materials science?
+To test your Hypothesis account, add your response to the comment Enze left on the following question: Should Oski learn materials science?
 In order to see my comment, you will have to open up the Hypothesis tab on the page ({guilabel}`<` in the top-right corner) and change the user group to {guilabel}`MSD internship 2021`.

 ````{panels}